-Kevin and Alexey agreed that the third direction was the best and we chose to continue on that path.
+Kevin and Alexey agreed on the third direction and chose to continue down that path.

 Designing the Site

-Once it was approved I began the visual design.
-Throughout the next day I sent them a few versions as I designed how each element would look.
-In each iteration I tweaked the typography, colors, icons, the weight of the sponsor logos on the page, and the order of the content.
+Once it was approved I started work on the visual design.
+Throughout the day I sent them a few higher fidelity version.
+With each iteration, I tweaked the typography, colors, icons, the weight of the sponsor logos on the page, and the order of the content.

 They hadn’t realized how much of the primary color would be on the site and asked to see it in another color.
-I tried a few and decided on a greenish hue of blue.
+I tried a few and landed on a greenish blue.

-Once I started coding the front-end, I took a more reductionistic look at each element and began designing possible interesting interactions.
-The site was very minimal and some delightful transitions could give it more personality.
+Once I started coding the front-end, I took a more reductionistic look at each element.
+I began designing possible interesting interactions.
+The site was very minimal, and some delightful transitions could give it more personality.

-When I started the project, The Rotationship did not have a brand in place, and the small diamond elements became the start of one.
-I’d never intended for these to be static, so I gave them a :hover animation.
-When visitors hover their cursor over the logo, the diamond rotates a single time, representing the transition from one fellowship to another.
-I didn’t include a backwards transition for when you remove your cursor.
+When I started the work, The Rotationship didn’t have a brand in place.
+The small diamond elements became the start of one.
+I gave them a :hover animation for some dynamism.
+When visitors hover their cursor over the logo, the diamond rotates a single time.
+This represented the transition from one fellowship to another.
+I didn’t include a backward transition for when you remove your cursor.
 This way it seems as though every time you hover, there is a new rotation.

 I added the same hover effect to the mentors’ diamond masks.

 Finally, I created a hover effect for sponsor logos.
 I wanted to keep the logos greyscale to fit with the understated theme, but show colors on hover.
-One way to do this was simply create a css sprite with greyscale and color versions and simply switch between them, but this wouldn’t result in an especially delightful moment.
-One possible idea was to fade the color in, which might have been simple, but I opted for an interesting transition where logos would “fill up” with color as you hovered over them.
-When you removed the cursor, the color would drain from them.
+I did this with a transition where logos would “fill up” with color as you hovered over them.
+When you removed your cursor, the color would drain from them.

 Since the site was responsive, this proved to be more technically challenging than I had anticipated.
 I was adamant about using a single sprite per logo to keep load time down and so it would be easy for Kevin to maintain later on.
 This complicated things further.
 Since the logos were constantly growing and shrinking in size depending on the width of the browser, the proportions would break.
 After much trial and error, I had to insert a blank image with the correct proportions to maintain them.
 Not the most semantic code, but it got the job done.

-I opted to use two divs and overlay one on top of the other.
-Other techniques proved problematic for my intended goal.
-I gave both the .logo class so I could set the background-image only a single time in the stylesheet.
+I used two divs and overlaid one on top of the other.
+Other techniques proved problematic for the intended goal.
+I gave both the .logo class so I could set the background-image just once in the stylesheet.
 From this point on, it was rather easy.
-I simply set a transition on the height of the overlayed grey image to reveal the colored one under it.
+I set a transition on the height of the overlaid gray image to reveal the colored one under it.